Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 HPC CSM Software Recipe variables are available, and you can use them in the values of the keys listed above.
 A listing of the available variables and their values can be viewed by running `sat bootprep list-vars`.
-For more information on options that may be used with the `list-vars` subcommand, see the man page for the `sat bootprep` subcommand.
+For more information on options that may be used with the `list-vars` subcommand, refer to the man page for the `sat bootprep` subcommand.

 #### HPC CSM Software Recipe Variable Substitution Example